 Acknowledgements: Arrhythmia Alliance would like to thank all those who helped in the development and review of this publication.
-In particular, thanks are given to Dr Kim Rajappan and Dr Charlotte D'Souza.
+In particular, thanks is given to Dr Kim Rajappan, Dr Charlotte D'Souza and Francesca Lobban.

-Founder & Trustee: Trudie Lobban MBE, FRCP (Edin) Registered Charity No. 1107496 © Arrhythmia Alliance
+Founder: Trudie Lobban MBE, FRCP (Edin) Executive Manager: Francesca Lobban